studentsustainabilitysummit/studentsustainabilitysummit.github.io/README.md

 2. Fork the repository.
 3. Create a new branch.
 4. Make your changes.
 See issues tab for the to do list.
 5. Open http://localhost:3000 to view it in the browser.
 Reload the page when you make changes.
+Make sure to check both desktop and mobile version
 6. Commit your changes.
 7. Push to the branch.
 8. Open a pull request.